 After the last few years, multinationals are no strangers to volatility in global markets.
-It has been a turbulent year for the global economy – between upheaval in the UK over Brexit, increasing tension between the US and China, and political unrest in Latin America, uncertainty abounds as we head into next year.
+2019 was a turbulent year for the global economy – between upheaval in the UK over Brexit, increasing tension between the US and China, and political unrest in Latin America, uncertainty abounds into 2020 and beyond.

 Should multinationals expect more of the same this year?

 The outlook for 2020